-Adjunct Assistant Professor of Urban Planning; Senior Researcher, Water and Transportation Initiatives, Luskin Center for Innovation
+Adjunct Associate Professor of Urban Planning; Senior Researcher, Water and Transportation Initiatives, Luskin Center for Innovation

 Areas of Interest:

-Gregory Pierce is an Adjunct Assistant Professor in Urban Planning and a postdoctoral researcher in the Luskin Center for Innovation.
+Gregory Pierce is an Adjunct Associate Professor in Urban Planning and a postdoctoral researcher in the Luskin Center for Innovation.

 His research and policy work has two major strands.
 The first analyzes the strategies employed by low-income, urban households to secure access to and utilize environmental services and programs.
 The second evaluates the political economy of management by cities and sub-national agencies to provide these services and programs.